 1. A Cover for Paint Brushes and Rollers

-I do a lot of painting — walls, trim, cabinets, furniture, picture frames, etc. — so I’m often “in the middle” of a painting project.
+I do a lot of painting — walls, trim, cabinets, furniture, fencing, picture frames, etc. — so I’m often “in the middle” of a painting project.

-Since I almost only paint when the kids are sleeping, it usually takes me a couple of nights to finish a project.
-In between painting sessions, I cover my brushes, rollers, and any other painting supplies with Press ‘n Seal wrap and they stay good for days.
+In between painting sessions, I cover my brushes, rollers, and any other painting supplies with Press’nSeal wrap, and they stay good for days.

 This means I only need to wash out my brushes and clean up one time instead of every single time I finish for the day.
-I’ve been using this tip for YEARS and it’s a huge time and money saver!
+I’ve been using this tip for decades, and it’s a huge time and money saver!

-Plus, for some reason, I seem to ALWAYS buy the wrong size liner for my paint trays!
+Plus, for some reason, I always seem to buy the wrong size liner for my paint trays… 🙄

-Thankfully, I solved that problem about 8 years ago when I realized that Press ‘n Seal wrap was the PERFECT alternative to paint tray liners — and it only costs a few pennies per tray!
+Thankfully, I solved that problem many years ago when I realized that Press’nSeal wrap was the perfect alternative to paint tray liners — and it only costs a few pennies per tray!

-Simply line your paint tray with Press n’ Seal (pressing it down very firmly), pour your paint in, and you’re ready to go.
-When you’re finished, just pull up the Press ‘n Seal and toss it in the trash.
+Simply line your paint tray with Press’nSeal (pressing it down very firmly), pour your paint in, and you’re ready to go.
+When you’re finished, just pull up the Press’nSeal and toss it in the trash.

 3. Keep Your Jewelry Tangle-Free

-Whether you’re traveling for the summer or just bringing a change of clothes for an event after work, you can keep any jewelry you’re bringing along completely tangle-free, neat, and organized by laying it on a piece of Press ‘n Seal wrap and then putting another piece over top.
+Whether you’re traveling for the summer or just bringing a change of clothes for an event after work, keep your jewelry completely tangle-free, neat, and organized by laying it on a piece of Press’nSeal wrap and then putting another piece over top.

 Simply press all around the edges of each jewelry item, then roll it up and place it in your bag.
+Nothing will get tangled up.

 4. Keep Refrigerator Drawers and Shelves Clean

-If you are constantly battling sticky, dirty, grimy refrigerator shelves and drawers, try lining them with Press ‘n Seal wrap first.
+If you are constantly battling sticky, dirty, grimy refrigerator shelves and drawers, try lining them with Press’nSeal wrap first.
 Then the next time you spill, simply pull up the plastic wrap and put another layer down.

-Another refrigerator tip (while we’re on the subject) is to line produce drawers with a thin cloth or a layer of paper towels to soak up any juices from the produce.
+Another refrigerator tip (while we’re on the subject) is to line produce drawers with a thin cloth or a layer of paper towel to soak up any juices from the produce.
 These can easily be washed or tossed (and replaced) after a few weeks to keep the drawers clean.

 5. Prevent Ice Cream Freezer Burn

-When we do this, we often cover the surface of the ice cream with Press ‘n Seal wrap and then put the cover on.
-In my experience, this extends the life of our ice cream and prevents freezer burn.
+When we do this, we often cover the surface of the ice cream with Press’nSeal wrap and then put the cover on.
+This extends the life of our ice cream and prevents freezer burn.
 Plus, it only takes 5 seconds, so it’s totally worth it!

-Simply cover any drinking glass with Press ‘n Seal wrap and poke a straw hole through the center.
-They can sip away while you enjoy your time without constantly worry about them spilling.
+Simply cover any drinking glass with Press’nSeal wrap and poke a straw hole through the center.
+They can sip away while you enjoy your time without constantly worrying about them spilling.

-7. Prevent Spills When Traveling
+8. Prevent Spills When Traveling

 Have you ever packed sunscreen, lotion, or any other liquid item for vacation… only to discover the item leaked all over your suitcase?

-If so, the next time you travel, take a few minutes to wrap the tops of your liquid items in Press ‘n Seal wrap and THEN screw on the top.
-You shouldn’t have any issues with spills.
+If so, the next time you travel, take a few minutes to wrap the tops of your liquid items in Press’nSeal wrap and then screw the tops on.

-8. Cover Seedlings to Keep Moisture In
+9. Cover Seedlings to Keep Moisture In

-There was a time, before we had kids, when I grew many of my flowers and vegetables from seeds.
-I would put them on heating blankets in our living room, cover them with Press ‘n Seal wrap, and put them by a sunny, south-facing window.
-It worked like a charm — and SO much better than any other frugal method I tried.
+I would put them on heating blankets in our living room, cover them with Press’nSeal wrap, and put them by a sunny, south-facing window.

 debbie ann chirico says